Imagine this: the end of the world is looming over us. What are you gonna do to escape it?

 - 40-foot containers

-20ft and 40ft containers are the most common types of containers for homes while 10ft containers are ideal for small areas and tight corners.
-But you can always pile them on top of each other if you want a much bigger space to customize.
+20 ft. and 40 ft. containers are the most common for homes, while 10 ft. containers are ideal for small areas and tight corners.
+If you want a much bigger space to customize, you can always pile them on top of each other.

 Moving around storage containers is as easy as finding one.
-An existing system is in place for transporting these bad boys to any of your desired locations.
+An existing system is in place for transporting these bad boys to your desired location.

-Shipping containers are typically transported to your build site using a semi-truck or large flatbed trailer pulled by a large passenger truck.
-The cost of delivery will range from very expensive to relatively affordable depending on the following:
+Shipping containers are typically transported to your build site using a semi-truck or large flatbed trailer pulled by a huge passenger truck.
+The cost of delivery will range from super expensive to relatively affordable depending on the following:

 - Container sizes